micromark/micromark-extension-gfm-autolink-literal/readme.md

 ## What is this?

-This package contains extensions that add support for the autolink syntax enabled by GFM to [`micromark`][micromark].
+This package contains extensions that add support for the extra autolink syntax enabled by GFM to [`micromark`][micromark].

 GitHub employs different algorithms to autolink: one at parse time and one at